Students are encountering linguistic and cultural obstacles to writing

 By the same token, acceptable communication styles may be more direct or less direct in some cultures than in the U.S. In some cultures, for example, students learn that sophisticated and subtle writing hints at a point and leaves it to the reader to piece the ideas together.
 For students from cultures that value a less direct style of writing, U.S. rhetorical style can seem overly explicit, unsubtle, or even childlike.
 It may be difficult for these students to adapt to, or even understand, what is expected of them in U.S. college courses.

-If your students are encountering second language problems or difficulties navigating cultural differences, direct them to the Intercultural Communication Center (ICC) and/or on-line writing resources.
-The ICC offers credit and non-credit classes, workshops, and individual appointments to help non-native speakers of English succeed in academic programs.
-Support services include a Writing Clinic (individual help with academic writing assignments), language workshops, and tutoring.
+If your students are encountering second language problems or difficulties navigating cultural differences, direct them to the Intercultural Communication Center (ICC).
+The ICC offers workshops and seminars to help nonnative English speakers develop the language and cultural skills needed to be more successful in their academic programs.
+Many sessions focus on writing, organizing, and clarity issues specific for nonnative English speakers).

 Your expectations regarding writing assignments may bear little resemblance to your students’ expectations.
 This can result from cultural differences but also from variations in the teaching styles of different faculty members.
 In other words, what you value and reward in student writing may not be exactly what your colleague down the hall values and rewards.
 Thus, it is helpful to all your students—domestic as well as international—to spell out as concretely as possible what your expectations are on different kinds of writing assignments.